antonio-foti/mimi/README.md

-# Mimi - Enhanced AUR Helper
+# Mimi - Minimal AUR Helper

 A powerful yet simple AUR helper in Bash for Arch Linux with package management capabilities.